Should We Do Away With The Electoral College?

 Most don't know what the Electoral College even is, or why it might be important.
 Many complaints are reactionary in nature.
 Not understanding how elections work has left a large number of people confused, scared, and/or angry.
 I don't blame them, simply because of the education system here in the United States.
 A lot of facts aren't being taught.
 For example: Only 36 percent of Americans can name the three branches of government.
 The United States also isn't a pure democracy.
 It's categorized as a democratic republic, federal republic, or constitutional republic with a representative democracy.

-Here’s a 5-minute explainer on the Electoral College.
-In short, Americans vote for a vote; the system has good and bad aspects, but viable alternatives haven’t been seriously discussed on a national level.
+Here's a 5-minute explainer on the Electoral College.
+In short, Americans vote for a vote; the system has good and bad aspects, but viable alternatives haven't been seriously discussed on a national level.
 A short video from Praeger University says the Electoral College accomplishes three major things: it protects against mob rule, encourages coalition-building, and helps protect against voter fraud.
+Whether this is true is up for debate.

 The most obvious folly to only electing the President by popular vote is this: candidates would just campaign where the most people are.
 A large portion of the United States would be ignored, forgotten, and without a voice.
 The most sparsely-populated areas wouldn't matter at all to politicians.
 (Maybe local ones.)